rrader/doh-flubot-detection/README.md

 The proposed method is based on the two steps:

-- Classify network flows as a DoH or non-DoH, with a classifier built on the @Jerabek2022Collection dataset (<https://zenodo.org/record/6024914#.ZAcru-xBzaV>)
+- Classify network flows as a DoH or non-DoH, with a classifier built on the Jeřábek et al. (2022) dataset (<https://zenodo.org/record/6024914#.ZAcru-xBzaV>)
-- Apply the Netflow-based DGA detection algorithm @Grill2015 to detect infected machines
+- Apply the Netflow-based DGA detection algorithm Grill et al. (2015) to detect infected machines

 Machine-learning classification of DoH traffic allows us to apply the algorithm to DoH traffic, originally designed for the plaintext DNS.